-Notice of prepayment of the Principal Component of Basic Rent Payments represented by any of the Series 2009 Certificates and of prepayment of such Series 2009 Certificates shall be mailed, postage prepaid, not more than sixty (60) days nor fewer than thirty (30) days prior to the date of prepayment to the Owners of such Series 2009 Certificates to be prepaid.
-Such mailing shall not be a condition precedent to such prepayment, and failure to mail any such notice, or any defect in such notice as mailed, shall not affect the validity of the proceeding for the prepayment of such Series 2009 Certificates.
+Notice of prepayment of the Principal Component of Basic Rent Payments represented by any of the Series 2010B Certificates and of prepayment of such Series 2010B Certificates shall be mailed, postage prepaid, not more than sixty (60) days nor fewer than thirty (30) days prior to the date of prepayment to the Owners of such Series 2010B Certificates to be prepaid.
+Such mailing shall not be a condition precedent to such prepayment, and failure to mail any such notice, or any defect in such notice as mailed, shall not affect the validity of the proceedings for the prepayment of such Series 2010B Certificates.

-Each such notice shall state: (1) the CUSIP numbers of all Series 2009 Certificates being prepaid, (2) the original issue date of such Series 2009 Certificates, (3) the maturity date and rate of interest borne by each Series 2009 Certificate being prepaid, (4) the prepayment date, (5) the Prepayment Price, (6) the date on which such notice is mailed, (7) if less than all Outstanding Series 2009 Certificates are to be prepaid, the certificate number (and, in the case of a partial prepayment of any Series 2009 Certificate, the principal amount) of each Series 2009 Certificate to be prepaid, (8) that on such prepayment date there shall become due and payable upon each Series 2009 Certificate to be prepaid the prepayment price thereof, or the prepayment price of the specified portions of the principal thereof in the case of Series 2009 Certificates to be prepaid in part only, together with interest accrued thereon to the prepayment date, and that from and after such date interest thereon shall cease to accrue and be payable, and (9) that the Series 2009 Certificates to be prepaid, whether as a whole or in part, are to be surrendered for payment of the Prepayment Price at the designated corporate trust office of the Trustee at an address specified.
-Notice of any prepayment of Series 2009 Certificates shall also either (x) explicitly state that the proposed prepayment is conditioned on there being on deposit in the applicable fund or account on the prepayment date sufficient money to pay the full prepayment price of the Series 2009 Certificates to be prepaid, or (y) be sent only if sufficient money to pay the full prepayment price of the Series 2009 Certificates to be prepaid is on deposit in the applicable fund or account.
-In the event the conditions stated in a notice have not been satisfied on the proposed prepayment date, such prepayment shall not occur and such notice shall be of no further force or effect.
+Each such notice shall state: (1) the CUSIP numbers of all Series 2010B Certificates being prepaid, (2) the original issue date of such Series 2010B Certificates, (3) the maturity date and rate of interest borne by each Series 2010B Certificate being prepaid, (4) the prepayment date, (5) the Prepayment Price, (6) the date on which such notice is mailed, (7) if less than all Outstanding Series 2010B Certificates are to be prepaid, the certificate number (and, in the case of a partial prepayment of any Series 2010B Certificate, the principal amount) of each Series 2010B Certificate to be prepaid, (8) that on such prepayment date there shall become due and payable upon each Series 2010B Certificate to be prepaid the Prepayment Price thereof, or the Prepayment Price of the specified portions of the principal thereof in the case of Series 2010B Certificates to be prepaid in part only, together with interest accrued thereon to the prepayment date, and that from and after such date interest thereon shall cease to accrue and be payable, and (9) that the Series 2010B Certificates to be prepaid, whether as a whole or in part, are to be surrendered for payment of the Prepayment Price at the designated corporate trust office of the Trustee at an address specified.
+Notice of any prepayment of Series 2010B Certificates shall also either (x) explicitly state that the proposed prepayment is conditioned on there being on deposit in the applicable fund or account on the prepayment date sufficient funds to pay the full Prepayment Price of the Series 2010B Certificates to be prepaid, or (y) be sent only if sufficient funds or Refunding Securities to pay the full prepayment price of the Series 2010B Certificates to be prepaid is on deposit in the applicable fund or account.
+In the event the conditions stated in a notice have not been satisfied on the proposed prepayment date, such prepayment will not occur and such notice will be of no further force or effect.